Development Studies Professional Practicum (DSPP)

 The program consists of a two week academic program hosted by Atma Jaya Catholic University, followed by a four week industry placement.
 The academic program is a mixture of Indonesian language tuition (40 hours) and seminars on contemporary and industry-relevant themes (20 hours).
 Host organisations for the month-long industry placement include international aid programs (AusAID), major managing contractors (Cardno Emerging Markets, Coffey), international NGOs (Oxfam, CARE, WWF), and key local NGOs (Elsam, SMERU).
 Participating host organisations can accommodate the full spectrum of development sector interests, from advocacy and gender rights, to the environment.
 As an assessed program, the DSPP is designed to meet requirements for work-integrated learning modules and other practicum-based course components.
 It is a competitive entry program with a limit on the total number of participants (approximately 25 participants per program).

 The program is managed by an appointed industry specialist who serves as the DSPP Project Officer.
 Assoc.
 Professor Andrew Rosser of Adelaide University held the position for 2011-2012, with Dr. Emily Rowe serving as DSPP Project Officer in 2013.
-Announcements for the position in 2014 will be made in September of each year.
+Announcements for the position in 2015 will be made in September.